telerik/winforms-docs/knowledge-base/map-pin-with-text.md

 ---
-title: How to create a pin with an image in RadMap
+title: How to create a pin with text in RadMap
 description: An example demonstrating the MapPin class can be customized to support text.
 type: how-to
-page_title: How to create a pin with an image in RadMap
+page_title: How to create a pin with text in RadMap
 slug: map-pin-with-text
 position: 62
 tags: map, pin, text